Reid calls for an end to anti-Semitism at Las Vegas forum

 Rosen vowed to be a leader in the fight, noting how anti-Semitic ideology has crossed into mainstream America after being long considered only a part of extremist groups and political movements in Europe.

-Rosen helped re-introduce a bipartisan bill to upgrade the Special Envoy to Monitor and Combat Anti-Semitism globally, and she attended the special envoy’s swearing in on Thursday.
+Rosen helped re-introduce a bipartisan bill to upgrade the State Department’s special envoy to monitor and combat anti-Semitism.
+She attended the envoy’s swearing-in ceremony Thursday.

 Contact Shea Johnson at sjohnson@reviewjournal.com or 702-383-0272.
 Follow @Shea_LVRJ on Twitter.